pgaljan/blog/f500Notes.md

-## Job progression
+# Job progression
-Most pure-play tech companies have a structure like Dell's with IC roles that can overlap with relatively senior managers from a compensation perspective.
-Progression to the top IC ranks is statistically rare.
+Most companies have a tech ladder, even if it's only one or two steps.
+In more tech-focused companies, IC roles that can overlap with relatively senior managers from a compensation perspective.
+Progression to the very top IC ranks is statistically rare.

 Given the compensation overlap, it's common for a person move back and forth between management and IC although it's not always successful; great engineers often make bad managers, and it's easy for managers to lose technical depth.